Cascades Sea to Summit Highlights

-By connecting a series of trails that go up and down mountains, follow sides of rugged peaks and along lakes and across streams, we’ll complete a six-day, five-night backpacking loop that allows us to experience the natural splendor found in the heart of the North Cascades National Park.
-On our longest backpacking day, we are up at dawn and hitting the trail early in order to accomplish 10 miles and make it to the end of Lake Chelan (accessed only by foot, boat or plane) and arrive at the Stehekin Pastry Company before closing time and order up a fresh baked pastry or two!
-During our backpacking trip we'll also enjoy foraging for fresh blueberries and we’ll stay fresh and clean on our expedition by having an Alpenolympic Bucket Hair Washing competition during backpacking and perhaps even daring to jump into a mountain lake!
+By connecting a series of trails that go up and down mountains, follow the sides of glaciated peaks and wind along lakes and across streams, we’ll complete a six-day, five-night backpacking loop that allows us to experience the natural splendor found in the heart of the North Cascades National Park.
+We'll experience a couple of significant climbing days in this rugged country, building our muscles and earning our dinners.
+On our longest backpacking day, we are up at dawn and hitting the trail early in order to accomplish over 12 miles and make it to the end of Lake Chelan (accessed only by foot, boat or plane) to arrive at the Stehekin Pastry Company before closing time and order up a fresh baked pastry or two!
+During our backpacking trip we'll also enjoy foraging for fresh blueberries and we’ll stay fresh and clean on our expedition by having an Alpenolympic Bucket Hair Washing competition during backpacking and perhaps even daring to jump into a mountain lake or stream!

-Day 9: Our backpacking trip has come to a close and today we are on the WA coast and camping near Anacortes where we enjoy showers and laundry at our campsite and ready ourselves for the sea kayaking expedition that starts tomorrow.
+Day 9: Our backpacking trip has come to a close and today we are on the Washington coast camping near Anacortes where we enjoy showers and laundry at our campsite and ready ourselves for the sea kayaking expedition that starts tomorrow.

-Days 10-21: San Juans Islands here we come!
+Days 10-12: San Juans Islands here we come!
 We’ll take a morning ferry to arrive at Friday Harbor where we meet our friendly and knowledgable sea kayaking guides.
-The guides will help us pack our camping gear into boats, explain our route and provide us with an introduction to sea kayak paddling, handling and safety.
+The guides will help us pack our camping gear into boats, explain our route and provide us with an introduction to sea kayak paddling, handling and safety, and ocean features such as currents and wave patterns.
 Then, we’ll head out in our dual kayaks, with an Alpengirl at each helm!
-We’ll paddle through the San Juan channel to reach an island beach where we set up camp and watch the island sunset after dinner.
+We’ll paddle most of the day through the San Juan channel to reach an island beach where we set up camp and watch the island sunset after dinner.